cyberdef33/python-programming/README.md

 # python-programming
-# This is powerful programming language mostly used for Networking programming ,Machine learning, robotics development.
+# This is powerful programming language mostly used for Network programming ,Machine learning, robotics development.